-Then I also took this 7-Days to a Less Angry Mom class and while it confirmed what I knew about Mommy Anger, it also gave me practical tools to overcoming it.
+I read this book: Count to Nine: Nine Liberating Steps for Mom Anger by Ruthie Gray.
+While it confirmed what I knew about Mommy Anger, it also gave me practical tools to overcoming it.

-You see, anger that is anticipated and prepared for can be easily identified, then redirected in healthier ways.
+You see, anger that is anticipated and prepared for can be easily identified.
+Then it can redirected in healthier ways.